blumenstiel/MESS/README.md

 ## Evaluation

 Our evaluation focus on zero-shot transfer models as they are designed to generalize to unseen datasets.
 We evaluated eight model architectures with publicly available weights on the MESS benchmark.
-We present the aggregated results in the following table and refer to the supplementary material of our paper for per-dataset results.
+We present the aggregated results in the following table and refer to the supplementary material of our paper for the dataset-wise results.

 | Model                                                                        |   General |   Earth Monitoring |   Medical Sciences | Engineering |   Agriculture and Biology |   Mean |